alexvalpeter/Self-study/Frontend Mentor/Article Preview Challenge/README.md

 ### The Challenge
 - Replicate the design using best visual approximations of measurements (no explicit element positioning or dimesions given)
-- Users should be able to view the optimal layout for both desktop and mobile devices using 1440px and 375px viewport widths respectively.
+- Users should be able to view the optimal layout for both desktop and mobile devices using 1440px and 375px viewport widths respectively
-- See active hover states for all interactive elements
+- Show active hover states for all interactive elements
+- Reveal social icons by clicking share button

 ### Built With